 All in all, there are over 50 named wrapper leaves; many are mixes or “tweeners” of two different origins.
 Sometimes such hybrids are named because the seed was from one region but cultivated in another, such as an Ecuadorian Connecticut.

 The Big Four

-The four major cigar wrapper leaves, from light to dark, are Connecticut, Corojo, Habano, and Maduro.
+The four major types of cigar wrapper leaves, from light to dark, are Connecticut, Corojo, Habano, and Maduro.